WuShouXuan/WuShouXuan.github.io/_pages/about.md

 I am currently a Ph.D. student in Mechanical Engineering at Beijing Institute of Technology (BIT) and a visiting scholar in the [SIRIUS research center](https://sirius-labs.no/) at the University of Oslo (2024-2025).
 I have published over 10 papers on journals and conferences, and hold over 15 granted/accepted patents.
 I sever as a reviewer of _Journal of Industrial Information Integration_.
-Besides, I am also the member of Chinese Association of Mechanical Engineering and System Engineering Society of China.
+I am also the member of Chinese Association of Mechanical Engineering and System Engineering Society of China.

 My research focuses on Cognitive Digital Thread (CDT) in Model-based Systems Engineering (MBSE), in particular with:
 - Concept & Framework of CDT